The Legal Aid Society’s Internship & Fellowship Program allows law students and recent graduates to make equal access to justice a reality.

 Opportunities

-LAS hires interns three times per year: fall semester, spring semester, and summer.
-Fall and Spring positions are part-time for the duration of the academic semester.
+LAS hires law student interns/externs three times per year: Spring semester, Summer, and Fall semester.
+Spring and Fall positions are part-time for the duration of the academic semester.
 Summer positions are full-time and typically begin at the end of May, continuing through late July or early August.

 Elder & Disability Justice Initiative